 Impressions measure the number of times an influencer’s post is viewed.
 This is data you should consistently be tracking and monitoring.
 The amount of impressions identifies the effectiveness of branding campaigns.
 This method is especially helpful when you’re talking about gathering data regarding the effectiveness of multiple influencers on a campaign.
 As it stands, impressions are the customary way of purchasing advertising inventory at scale.

 The old way of gauging the success of a post or campaign solely based on likes is out and measuring the amount of engagement is in.
-Engagement means taking a look at the shares, comments and likes as a whole.
-It provides deeper insights into how users are interacting and feeling about a post.
+Engagement means looking at the shares, comments, and likes as a whole.
+It provides deeper insights into how users interact and feel about a post.
 Shares extend your reach organically and bring your product in front of new audiences.
 This is huge!

 One way to increase your chances of a post going viral is to put it in the hands of a social influencer.
-Their reach, influence and recommendations to their influencer network is what will drive mentions, and hopefully sales too.
-There are numerous third-party software applications out there for tracking this data in order to measure the success of a campaign.
+Their reach, influence, and recommendations to their influencer network is what will drive mentions and hopefully sales too.
+There are numerous third-party software applications out there for tracking this data to measure the success of a campaign.